 Extra Tips for Visiting Cinque Terre in One Day

 - Seeing Cinque Terre on a budget?
-Opt to stay in the towns of Levanto and La Spezia, where accommodation is cheaper and you have easy access to the train.
+Opt to stay in Levanto or La Spezia, where accommodation is cheaper and you have easy access to the train.
 If you’re arriving by car, it will also be easier to get accommodation with free parking in these cities rather than the villages themselves.

 - If you want to avoid the crowds, then you won’t like Cinque Terre in the summer.
 Try to travel on the shoulder season of May-June and September.